dotnet/csharplang/proposals/record-structs.md

 - `with` on generics? (may affect the design for record structs)
 - confirm we won't allow `record ref struct` (issue with `IEquatable<RefStruct>` and ref fields)
 - confirm implementation of equality members.
 Alternative is that synthesized `bool Equals(R other)`, `bool Equals(object? other)` and operators all just delegate to `ValueType.Equals`.
+- confirm that we want to allow field initializers when there is a primary constructor.
+Do we also want to allow parameterless struct constructors while we're at it (the Activator issue was apparently fixed)?